pabzdzdzwiagief/initialization/README.md

 The difference between this and `-Xcheckinit` compiler switch is that checks are done purely during compilation time.
-There are no costs incurred at runtime, although a small library dependency is brought for necessary metadata.
+There are no costs incurred at runtime, although a library dependency is brought for necessary metadata.

 usage
 -----

-Download the source and run `sbt install`.
-Then add this to your `build.sbt`:
+Add this to your `build.sbt`:

      autoCompilerPlugins := true

-     addCompilerPlugin("com.github.pabzdzdzwiagief" %% "initialization" % "0.10.1")
+     addCompilerPlugin("com.github.pabzdzdzwiagief" %% "initialization" % "0.10.2")

-     libraryDependencies += "com.github.pabzdzdzwiagief.initialization" %% "annotation" % "0.10.1"
+     libraryDependencies += "com.github.pabzdzdzwiagief.initialization" %% "annotation" % "0.10.2"

 example
 -------